stombeur/open-eid/README.md

 Open-eID detects the browser automatically but the result will open in a new window/tab.

-The easiest thing to do to capture the data from the origin tab/window is to save the result in LocalStorage and read it from your origin page.
+The easiest way to capture the data from the origin tab/window is to save the result in LocalStorage and read it from your origin page.

 The Web Extension allows you to read the card data without opening a new tab/window but requires users to install both the app and the extension.